Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Planning a sweep of the Hawaiian Islands?
-Carve out time to spend at least a day in Honolulu on the island of Oahu.
-Hawaii’s capital city, Honolulu is known for its beautiful beaches, vibrant city life, and stunning ocean views.
+We recommend carving out time to spend at least one day in Honolulu!

 Get fired up at Kona Coffee Purveyors

-If a cup of coffee is essential to your morning, you won’t find any better than at Kona Coffee Purveyors.
+If you’re like us and a cup of coffee is essential to your morning, we don’t think you’ll find any better than at Kona Coffee Purveyors (2330 Kalākaua Ave).
 This coffee shop supreme is conveniently located in the International Market Place in Waikiki.
-Sip your Joe and zip next door to b.
-Patisserie, which features a wide range of delicious pastries infused with exotic flavorings.

-Or if you’re really on the run, grab a tasty spam musubi (a kind of hand-rolled sushi with different filling options) from any L & L Hawaiian BBG, Foodland, or just about any convenience store in downtown Honolulu.
+If you’re really on the run, grab a tasty spam musubi (a kind of hand-rolled sushi with different filling options) from any L & L Hawaiian BBG, Foodland, or just about any convenience store in downtown Honolulu.

 Visit Pearl Harbor